Grolleau-Benjamin/proxy-server-C/README.md

-├── main.c                   // The main entry point of the proxy ├── Makefile                 // Instructions for building the project ├── obj/                     // Directory where object files are stored after compilation ├── proxy.config             // Configuration file for the proxy server ├── proxy.log                // Log file where activities are recorded ├── proxy.rules              // Rules file defining filtering criteria ├── README.md
+├── main.c                   // The main entry point of the proxy ├── Makefile                 // Instructions for building the project ├── obj/                     // Directory where object files are stored after compilation ├── conf/                    // Directory where config file are stored │   ├── proxy.config         // Configuration file for the proxy server │   └── proxy.rules          // Rules file defining filtering criteria ├── logs/
+│   └──proxy.log             // Log file where activities are recorded
+├── README.md
 ├── src                      // Source files implementing the functionality │   ├── config.c